DeveloperDunne/Space-Quiz/README.md

 ### The Modal:

 - The Modal will open once the 'How to play' button is clicked.
-Here you will find clear instructions on how teh quiz works and how to get started.
-You can exit the modal by clicked the pink cross in teh top right corner or alternitivly clicking outside the modal.
+Here you will find clear instructions on how the quiz works and how to get started.
+You can exit the modal by clicking the pink cross in the top right corner or alternitivly clicking outside the modal.

 ![Modal](./readme-images/modal.webp)